Disappointing debate about lobby influence

 Anti-protest

 Governments do not like protest and never have throughout our history.
 Reforms have seldom come from the power holders but wrested from them by protest.
-Witness enfranchisement has had a long and troubled history.
+Witness enfranchisement which has had a long and troubled history.
 One of the more fearful examples was the 1819 Peterloo massacre in Manchester at which 14 were killed and hundreds injured when they were attacked.
 There has been a succession of Reform Acts – in 1832, 1867 and 1884 for example – after long periods of unrest, marches and mass protests.
 Each reform gave more people the vote.
 After decades of campaigning and violent protest, women achieved the vote in the late 1920s.

 In modern times the growth of the ‘think tanks’ has become a major issue.
 Millions are spent by them on lobbying ministers and MPs.
 David Cameron recognised this was a growing problem when he was prime minister.
-He subsequently became in a lobbying scandal.
+He subsequently became ensnared in a lobbying scandal.
 Often opaquely financed they are able to suggest legislation and argue against better climate legislation for example.
 The biggest and best funded of the lobby organisations are the Friends of Israel groupings to ensure Israel’s position is powerfully put.

 Key to the rise in authoritarianism is the need to denigrate and stigmatise those who question it or government policies.
 They are called ‘woke’, ‘lefty lawyers’, ‘disruptors’ or ‘extremists’ and large parts of the media are happy to promote these assaults.

 Control of information is key and the secretive company Palantir was mentioned which is almost by the day, increasing its reach into the British state with few effective controls.
 We shall be commenting on this dangerous organisation in a subsequent post.
+UPDATE, 24 March.
+Warnings about Palantir and a contract with the Financial Conduct Authority.
+Later post on Palantir.

 What can done?